astibal/smithproxy_docs/docs/scenarios.md

 |                |
 +----------------+
 ```
-Observed host and smithproxy host are the same.
+Observed host and smithproxy host are the same, maybe your PC or laptop.
 You cannot use *TPROXY* target here, because locally originated traffic in OUTPUT chain cannot be redirected there.
 Instead of it, we can use *REDIRECT* target.
 This target traffic processing is however tricky to implement in **smithproxy** with transparency support for UDP.
 Because vast majority of deployments will not really focus on UDP, we made it partially supported for DNS traffic only.

 ### Detailed schematics